 Employee onboarding processes across different organizations can vary based on the company’s HR department and processes involved.
 These can range from minimal to incredibly detailed, but even for the most basic company structure onboarding is a critical step for employee retention.

 For some companies, training may be minimal and the more important tasks include ensuring the employee integrates with the company culture smoothly.
-For others, onboarding may be a much lengthier and more complex process, with multiple stages that span months to complete.
+For others, onboarding may be a much longer and more complex process, with multiple stages that span months.

 In either case, the onboarding process should consist of more than simply completing the paperwork for newly hired employees.
 Both on-site and remote workers can benefit from a robust onboarding process that takes advantage of technology to automate key processes.